SelligentMarketingCloud/MobileSDK-Cordova/README.md

 For remote push notifications, follow section 4 **Configure the APNS (Apple Push Notification Service)**, of the **IOS - Using the SDK** pdf.

-If you want to use rich push notifications, you will also have to follow section 6.9 **Notification Extensions**.
+If you want rich push notifications, follow section 6.9 **Notification Extensions** as well.
+Make sure you add your `appGroupId` to the `selligent.json`.

 For geolocation services, follow section 6.5 **Geolocation**, of the **IOS - Using the SDK** pdf.
 You also need to configure several permissions described in 5.3.3 **Permission for geo location**.